wagtail/bakerydemo/readme.md

-cd ~/dev [or your preferred dev directory] git clone https://github.com/wagtail/bakerydemo.git cd bakerydemo pip install -r requirements/development.txt
+cd ~/dev [or your preferred dev directory] git clone https://github.com/wagtail/bakerydemo.git cd bakerydemo
+# Using pip:
+pip install -r requirements/development.txt
+# Or using uv:
+uv pip install -r requirements/development.txt
 ```

 Next, we need to create the files `.env` and `bakerydemo/settings/local.py`, which provide a place for local configuration settings that need to be kept outside of version control.
 No such settings are required for a standard installation, but warnings will be displayed if these files are not present: